iterative/dvc.org/content/docs/command-reference/import-url.md

 simulating an updated external data source.
 (Remember to prepare the
 <abbr>workspace</abbr>, as explained in [Examples](#examples))

-To illustrate this scenario, let's use a local file system directory (external to the workspace) to simulate a remote data source location.
-(In real life, the data file will probably be on a remote server.)
+To illustrate this scenario, let's use a local file system directory external to the workspace (in real life, the data file could be on a remote server instead).
 Run these commands:

 ```dvc
 $ mkdir /tmp/dvc-import-url-example